 Fabrics // Beauchamp Velvet Fabric by James Hare | Kasuri Fabric by James Hare | Shagreen Silk Fabric by James Hare

 Paint // Cornforth White 228 by Farrow + Band and Ammonite by Farrow + Ball

-Recently we’ve covered the interior design trends it's clear we’re all looking to get a little more tranquillity in our homes this year.
+Recently we’ve covered interior design trends.
+We’re all looking to get more tranquillity in our homes this year.
 I decided on a calming and tranquil route with a couple of schemes.

 Below is a beautiful soft marriage of Cornforth White by Farrow + Ball, Strong White by Farrow + Ball + All White by Farrow + Ball, keeping the backdrop soothing, soft and simple.

-To create some contrast and interest I’ve added in some lovely muted blue tones and soft delicate patterns to bring some elegant serenity.
+To create some contrast and interest, I’ve added lovely muted blue tones and soft, delicate patterns to bring some elegant serenity.

 Fabrics // Clarke & Clarke ALVAR F0753-60 | Harlequin CORALITE HFRA131929 | Harlequin HFRA131914 | Harlequin Fragments Fractal 131921-01